Advent Wreath & Candles: Understanding the Meaning, History & Tradition

 Parent: May Your light and love shine brightly in our hearts, spreading hope and peace to those around us.

 Several books include sample prayers, such as The Essential Advent and Christmas Handbook.
+You can also find prayers for each week of Advent at iBelieve.com: Advent Wreath Prayers for Lighting the Candles.

-Advent candles shine brightly in the midst of darkness, reminding us that Jesus came as Light into our dark world.
+Advent candles shine brightly in the midst of darkness, symbolizing and reminding us that Jesus came as Light into our dark world.
 The candles are often set in a circular Advent wreath.
 In Scandinavia, Lutheran churches light a candle each day of December; by Christmas, they have twenty-four candles burning.
 Another Advent candle option is a single candle with twenty-four marks on the side--the candle is lit each day and allowed to melt down to the next day’s mark.

 - The first candle symbolizes hope and is called the "Prophet’s Candle."
 The prophets of the Old Testament, especially Isaiah, waited in hope for the Messiah’s arrival.